Holland Society Library

 To visit the library and for more information or assistance with the collection please contact the Librarian Mary Collins at email@example.com or 212-758-1871.
 Library visits are by appointment only.

 A $5.00 donation from non-members is requested to use the library.

-The Library of the Holland Society of New York, now housed at 20 West 44th Street in Manhattan, is an invaluable resource for those pursuing New Netherland studies, especially genealogy and family history.
+The Library of the Holland Society of New York, at 20 West 44th Street, fifth floor, in Manhattan, is an invaluable resource for those pursuing New Netherland studies, especially genealogy and family history.
 The library's collection includes a large amount of information on the history and culture of the families that populated the Dutch colonies in America over three centuries ago.
 While this collection focuses primarily on New Amsterdam and Hudson River settlements, it also follows early Dutch and allied migrations in North America.

 The library also subscribes to historical and genealogical society publications, collecting newsletters of family organizations with ancestry in New Netherland.

 Link to HS Library Facebook page: https://www.facebook.com/pages/Holland-Society-of-New-York-Library/108154559236447